 Dvorak Sighting concerts 2010

-Makes me want to go home and practice!
+“Makes me want to go home and practice!
 Harvey’s ‘Spillville’—wonderful.”

+“I just loved it! –As did the rest of the audience from 8 to 80+.
 I’ve lived in cities all over the country and have never had the chance to hear such lovely music in such an intimate setting.”
 J.S.

+“The music is beautiful beyond ordinary description.
 It swells the heart and goes directly to the soul.”
 G.D.